 In the popular chick town of Galena, Nouveau Wine Weekend includes tastings, music, vineyard tours and spa, shopping and lodging specials.

 For more, see Galena getaway.

 If you're worried about weather, look for a weekend where you never have to go outdoors.
-In Duluth, the historic Fitgers
+For weatherproof getaways, see Inn retreats.

 The village of Stockholm, on the Wisconsin side of Lake Pepin, is offering a Women's Weekend Nov.
-3-4 with cupcake decorating, palm readings, cooking and aromatherapy demonstrations and a "Party in the Rec Room'' show by comedian/novelist Lorna Landvik.
+4-5 with arts and crafts workshops, a pumpkin roll, a guided hike, wine sampling and appetizer tastings and a concert.

 For more, see Destination: Stockholm.